-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 August 2022
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 August 2022, Revised October 2022

-We thank Giovanni Bonfanti for research assistance The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.
+We thank Giovanni Bonfanti for research assistance, conference participants at the Paris School of Economics and the Bank of Canada, and seminar participants at the Federal Reserve Bank of Kansas City and U.C.
+Riverside.
+The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.